 This easy recipe uses 4 simple ingredients.
 Eggs (whole eggs and yolks), fresh lemons (fresh lemon juice and zest), white sugar, and butter.
 You can use salted butter or unsalted butter.
 If you don't have salted butter, adding in a pinch of salt will bring you to a grand total of 5 ingredients.

 Don’t worry about wasting the remaining 3 egg whites, though.
-Egg whites freeze very well and you can use them in future meringue desserts, like this raspberry Eton mess.
+Egg whites freeze very well, and you can use them in future meringue desserts, like this raspberry Eton mess.

 In a large microwave-safe bowl, whisk together the egg yolks, whole egg, and sugar until well combined.
 Whisk in the lemon juice and lemon zest.

 Place the bowl in the microwave and cook in 40-second to 1-minute increments, stirring each time for around 3-4 minutes in total.
 This time may increase or decrease depending on the strength of your microwave.

 Check that the curd is thick enough by dipping in a metal spoon.
 The curd should easily coat the back of a spoon.
 Stir the cold cubed butter through the hot lemon mixture and stir until smooth.
 Pour the finished curd through a sieve into clean jars.
 It will thicken as it cools.
 Once cooled, store it in the fridge.